-The breadth and depth of the Company's business development discussions have grown.
-The Company has evaluated 28 molecules identified by potential customers for development with PlantSpring for production in its Biofactory.
-That amount does not include another 58 such molecules that did not meet the Company's target product profile, or TPP, criteria and were not evaluated further.
-The group of 28 molecules includes several that were identified by the potential customers as having been unsuccessfully attempted by others in the industry.
-As part of the customer acquisition process, the Company is expecting to produce small quantities of product for evaluation by the customer and as a result, the Company believes the development cycle from contract signing to commercialization may likely be shorter than 36 months.
+The breadth and depth of the Company's business development discussions continue to grow.
+In the second quarter, the Company received nine new chemistries from potential customers for evaluation, bringing the total number of chemistries cumulatively evaluated for development with PlantSpring for production in its BioFactory to 95.
+Of the 95 chemistries, 31 have met the Company's target product profile, or TPP, criteria and are subject to further evaluation and discussion with the potential customers.
+Additionally, the evaluated chemistries include several that were identified by potential customers as having been unsuccessfully attempted by others in the synthetic biology industry.
+As part of the customer acquisition process, the Company is expecting to produce small quantities of product for evaluation by the customer and as a result, the Company believes the development cycle from contract signing to commercialization may be shorter than 36 months because the period from lab to pilot scale production may accelerate.